jovenlumaas/apollo-client-reduxify/README.md

-  dispatch, // use to dispatch an action useReadReactiveVar, // hook version for accessing a state readReactiveVar, // non-hook version for accessing a state fieldTypes, // !IMPORTANT: this should be passed during creation of apollo's 'inMemoryCache' reactiveVars, // the created reactive variables (in this case, 'notificationsVar' and 'modalsVar') } = createReactiveVarStore(rootVars, {
+  dispatch, // use to dispatch an action useReadReactiveVar, // hook version for accessing a state readReactiveVar, // non-hook version for accessing a state fieldTypes, // !IMPORTANT: this should be passed during creation of apollo client's 'InMemoryCache' reactiveVars, // an object of the created reactive variables (in this case, 'notificationsVar' and 'modalsVar') } = createReactiveVarStore(rootVars, {
   // you can log the dispatched actions with flexibility.
   // If set to true, all the dispatched actions will be logged.
   // You can pass an array to select a partcular state to log.
   enableLog: false, // true or ["modalsVar", ...etc]
   context: {
-    // ... you can add an additional context here to access by all reducers
+    // ... you can add additional context here to access by all reducers
     // for a logic or running a function purposes
   },
 });